ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 _7-10am_

 #### Web Addresses
 Always lowercase, and italicize.
-Never use www.
+Drop the _http://www._
 When the URL doesn’t fit on one line, break it into two or more lines without adding a hyphen or other punctuation mark.
 If the URL is the last word in a paragraph, do not add punctuation to the end of the sentence.
 _northpointe.org_